mithil1999/Mithilesh/README.md

 October 16, 2021

-RE: Software Trainee
+RE: Trainee-Software

 Dear sir/madam,

-After learning of the Software Trainee opening with SLK Global Solutions, I am attaching my resume in consideration for this role.
+After learning of the Trainee-Software opening with SLK Global Solutions, I am attaching my resume in consideration for this role.
 I graduated from **CMR Institute of Technology** with a B.E in Mechanical Engineering.
 I have researched and learned a great deal about your organisation's mission and I am confident that my background and attributes will bring further support of your company's values.

 Being highly attentive to detail, passionate about applying engineering thoughts in any field, I strive for accuracy and consistency in my daily individual performance, team contributions, and task completion.
 Further, I offer communication, time-management and scheduling flexibility.
 I aim to contribute dedication   and hard work to support continuous improvement.